mikeizbicki/cmc-csci040/topic_13_BackendWebdev/README.md

 >
 > Divide this task up into two steps.
 > First, create a list of dictionaries;
 > each dictionary would contain one message and would have the 4 key/value pairs specified above.
 >
 > Then, pass this list of dictionaries to the `render_template` function,
 > and adjust your jinja2 code to process this list of dictionaries.
 >
-> The basic flask tutorial has a [section on using templates with dictionaries](https://www.tutorialspoint.com/flask/flask_templates.htm) that might be helpful as a reference for this requirement.
+> You can use this reference to learn about all the jinja2 syntax (e.g. how to use lists/dictionaries/for loops): <https://realpython.com/primer-on-jinja-templating/>.

 **Requirement 3:**

 > *NOTE:*
 >
 > We will not cover in class how to complete this requirement.
 > Instead, you should use [this reference](https://www.tutorialspoint.com/flask/flask_static_files.htm).
 > The decision not to cover this material in class is intentional to force you to get practice using references.